 Research Guidelines for Vertebrate Animal Use

 This section of the Stetson University website provides the procedures that must be followed by members of the Stetson Community whose proposed or on-going training, research, or teaching (hereafter referred to as a “study”) uses live vertebrate animals.
 It outlines the procedure for preparing and submitting an application for a study's approval to Stetson's Institutional Animal Care and Use Committee (IACUC).

 Animal Welfare Act

 Institutional Animal Use and Care Committee (IACUC)

 The Institutional Officer periodically appoints members to the IACUC.
 This committee comprises four Stetson faculty members, a veterinarian, and two members of the broader community who have no affiliation with Stetson University.
 The current members of the IACUC are as follows:

-- Dr. David Stock, Professor of Biology and Chair of the IACUC
+- Dr. Melissa Gibbs, Professor of Biology and Chair of the IACUC

 - Veterinarian and Small Animal Specialist